 - To package all this complicated statistics into an easy to use tool that allows experts a rapid simulation of a wide range of indoor scenarios.

-The result of the second goal is an Indoor Scenario Simulator in the form of a spreadsheet tool (download Excel-file in German / English).
+The result of the second goal is an Indoor Scenario Simulator in the form of a spreadsheet tool (download Excel-file in one of several languages).
 A user can easily adjust variables such as the virus emitter strength, loudness of speech, physical activity of emitter and exposed person, room characteristics such as room size, ventilation rate and average wind speed, and types of masks worn by emitter and exposed person.
 The output produced are estimates of the virus concentration in the room and the inhaled dose of other people in the same room.

 Attention: the tool is aimed at experts.
 It has few checks whether your entries makes sense.
 You need to understand the underlying assumptions and limitations.
 I recommend it to decision makers, ventilation and workplace planners, occupational and public health experts, and other specialists in the field.
 Training courses on how to best use the tool will soon be offered.